ichiLamuchy/Mobile-Web-Google-Scholarship/Responsive_Pattern.md

             }

-### The way it works (for me) Of Responsive Pattern
+### The way it works (for me) on Responsive Pattern

 #### 6-1: to CSS main

-      1. look the website
+      1. Look the website
-      2. find any segment can be moved together - normally where wrapped in <section> tag give is flow-glow attribute to main css (smallest width first)
+      2. Find any segment can be moved together - normally where wrapped in <section> tag give is flow-glow attribute to main css (smallest width first)
       3. Make sure to set width 100% to all section (hopefully separately)
-      4. add some padding if necessary
+      4. Add some padding if necessary

 #### 6-2: to index.html
       1. this is hamburger menu svg